What is the Penalty for Cutting Tree Without Permit: NSW Rules

 5. Plan Tree Work Responsibly

 Always plan tree work with care, considering the impact on your property and the surrounding environment.
-Professional guidance can prevent damage and ensure compliance with local tree laws.
+Removing trees without proper planning can affect certain vegetation or structures nearby.
+Professional guidance can prevent damage and help you stay compliant with local tree laws.

 How to Obtain Permission for Tree Removal in NSW